-How To Build A Wine Cellar - Home Wine Cellar Construction Tips
+How To Build A DIY Wine Cellar: Step-by-Step + Home Wine Cellar Construction Tips

 Step 1: Location of the Home Wine Cellar

 The question most often asked is, “Can I put a wine cellar anywhere in the home?”
 The answer is yes, but the location that you choose will have a future impact on the cost of maintaining your cellar.
 A wine cellar should be placed in the coolest and most humid place in your home.
 The closer you are to the 55°-58° F temperature and 55-75% humidity that your wine will need, the smaller size cooling unit you will need and the lower the overall cost will be.
 The heat gain calculation for your built in wine cellar takes into consideration the surrounding environment that will affect the wine cellar.
 If the surrounding environment has an average yearly temperature of 85°, compared to an average temperature of 65° then you will have to purchase a larger cooling unit in order to maintain proper conditions.
 A dry environment will also require a more frequent introduction of humidity.

 If this is new construction you will need to stud the space to frame out your wine cellar.
 Start by sealing the concrete foundation walls prior to installing studs.
 (Stop: Review Step 4 now, if you decide to use the 6 mil vapor barrier with new construction, you must do that step during studding.
 If you choose spray foam then continue on with this step as outlined.)
 Then use either 2x4 or 2x6 construction.
 The 2x6 construction is used when you want to increase the insulation value in order to minimize cooling unit size and energy consumption.
 This is similar to adding additional insulation to your home in order to minimize your monthly utility bills.
 You should obtain a permit and follow all local, state, and national building codes when building your home wine cellar.